-In addition to the \$74.25 million of net proceeds from our IPO, we intend to continue to generate cash from future offerings of securities and cash flows from operations, including earnings on investments in our portfolio and future investments, as well as interest earned from the temporary investment of cash in U.S. government securities and other high-quality debt investments that mature in one year or less.
+We received \$74.25 million of net proceeds from our IPO.
+We intend to continue to generate cash from future offerings of securities, including the Notes sold in this offering, and cash flows from operations, including earnings on investments in our portfolio and future investments, as well as interest earned from the temporary investment of cash in U.S. government securities and other high-quality debt investments that mature in one year or less.
 In addition to our existing SBA-guaranteed debentures, we may, if permitted by regulation, seek to issue additional SBA-guaranteed debentures as well as other forms of leverage and borrow funds to make investments, including before we have fully invested the proceeds of this offering.

-As of December 31, 2013, we had \$101.6 million in cash and cash equivalents, and our net assets totaled \$268.7 million.
-On January 15, 2014, the Company filed a registration statement on form N-2 in connection with the registration of senior notes.
+As of March 31, 2014, we had \$57.6 million in cash and cash equivalents, and our net assets totaled \$263.8 million.